NS Yakutia icebreaker

 Review of NS Yakutia icebreaker

-NS Yakutia ("атомный ледокол Якутия") is a new design (world's largest) Russian nuclear icebreaker.
-"NS" stands for "nuclear ship".
-The vessel is state-owned (by the Russian Federation via FSUE Atomflot) and operated by Rosatom.
-Atomflot provides all Russian nuclear icebreakers with maintenance and technological services.
-The company also serves the country's special vessel fleet.
+NS Yakutia ("атомный ледокол Якутия") is a new-design (world’s largest) Russian nuclear icebreaker.
+“NS” stands for “nuclear ship.”
+The vessel is state-owned by the Russian Federation (via FSUE Atomflot) and operated by Rosatom.
+Atomflot provides maintenance and technological services for all Russian nuclear icebreakers and also serves the country’s special-purpose vessel fleet.

 NS Yakutia is currently scheduled for delivery to FSUE Atomflot and commissioning in December 2024.